cedars-sinai-genomics-core/FFPE_RNAseq/README.txt

 Bluebee® Service Connector.

 2. Run Your Pipeline
-There are various pipeline options to then select to analyze your data:
+There are various pipeline options to use and then select to analyze your data:
   • QuantSeq FWD and REV Data Analysis Pipelines for multiple species.
   • QuantSeq FWD-UMI Data Analysis Pipeline (FWD-UMI) for multiple species.